api3dao/oev-docs/docs/oev/index.md

 ### OEV Auctioneer

-A key component of OEV is an off-chain auction system that processes the auctions happening on the OEV network.
+A key component of OEV is an off-chain auction system that processes the auctions taking place on the OEV network.
 We call this system the OEV Auctioneer, and it is managed by the API3 DAO.
 The honesty of OEV Auctioneer is ensured by using the OEV Network for all important actions, such as announcing the auction winner.

 To learn more about the OEV Auctioneer, refer to the [OEV Auctioneer documentation](/oev/overview/oev-auctioneer).